dwyl/hits/README.md

 the page no longer contains the words "Welcome to Phoenix!".

-Let's open the file `test/hits_web/controllers/page_controller_test.exs` and update the assertion text
+Let's open the file `test/hits_web/controllers/page_controller_test.exs` and update the assertion text.

 From:

 ```elixir